mircealungu/mir-biblio/aslan.bib.md

 ### Building Blocks for Online Language Practice Platforms

-Proposes, develops and evaluates a reading platform that is suitable for language learners study in the language of their choice reading material for which they have interest in.
-Reports on the results of testing the tool in a high-school environment, by a sizable group of French learning students.
+This thesis describes the process of designing and implementing a family of interactive exercises, with the aid of relevant research from the field of linguistics.
+The author of this work has chosen a way of implemen- tation, the reasons for which will be described in this paper, along with the chosen architecture.
+Furthermore, this work also aims to illustrate how the selected approach provides the family of exercises with flexibility and maintainability, including the re-usage of their building blocks to con- struct new exercises.
+Finally, the paper will present how the evaluation of these exercises by more than one hundred users proved the project’s usability.

-    @thesis{Chirtoaca17-apollo,
+    @thesis{Avagyan17a-blocks,
       author    = {Martin Avagyan},
       title     = {Building Blocks for Online Language Practice Platforms},
       note      = {Bachelor Thesis, University of Groningen}, month     = jul,
       year      = 2017,
-      supervisor = {Mircea Lungu}
+      supervisor= {Mircea Lungu}
       url = {}
     }

 ### Dictionary for Android